Subspace method based on neural networks for eigenvalue problems: Numerical experiments

 and the corresponding eigenfunctions are

-We solve the first \( 15 \) eigenpairs of the 2D Laplace eigenvalue problem using R-SNN.
-Since $\Omega$ is bounded, we choose the Legendre-Gauss integration scheme with 32 integration points in each dimension.
+For using SNN-EP to solve the above 2D Laplace eigenvalue problem, since $\rm\Omega$ is bounded, we choose the Legendre-Gauss integration scheme with 32 integration points in each dimension.
 For training, we set $\epsilon=10^{-3}$.
 And for the dimensionality reduction part, we set $\gamma=10^{-11}$.

-The dimension of the reduced subspace and the relative errors of the first 15 eigenvalues with different initial dimension $M$ obtained by R-SNN are presented in Figure 2.
-It can be observed that when the dimension of the original subspace $M$ is small, the dimension of the reduced subspace increases significantly with the increase of $M$.
-At this stage, the relative errors of the first 15 eigenvalues rapidly decay to below $10^{-12}$.
-When $M$ reaches 300, the increase in the dimension of the reduced subspace slows down significantly and the relative errors of the first 15 eigenvalues remain almost unchanged.
-Therefore, we only show results obtained by setting $M=300$ for both R-SNN and DRM-M.
+The dimension of the reduced subspace and the relative errors of the smallest 15 eigenvalues obtained by SNN-EP with different $M$ are presented in Figure 1.
+It can be observed that when $M$ is small, the dimension of the reduced subspace $K$ increases significantly with the increase of $M$.
+At this stage, the relative errors of the smallest 15 eigenvalues rapidly decay to below $10^{-12}$.
+When $M$ reaches $300$, the increase of $K$ slows down significantly and the relative errors of the smallest 15 eigenvalues remain almost unchanged.
+Therefore, we only show results obtained by setting $M=300$ for both SNN-EP and DRM-M.

-The relative errors of the first 15 eigenpairs obtained using R-SNN and DRM-M with the dimension of original subspace $M=300$ are presented in Table 4, and epochs required for our training process are shown in Table 5.
-It can be seen that the accuracy of DRM-M reaches only $10^{-8}$ for eigenvalues and $10^{-4}$ for eigenfunctions after 25000 epochs, while our method achieves accuracy below $10^{-12}$ for eigenvalues and nearly $10^{-7}$ for eigenfunctions, only with 100-400 epochs.
+The relative errors of the smallest $15$ eigenpairs obtained using SNN-EP and DRM-M with $M=300$ are presented in Table \ref{tab:laplace_table}, and epochs required for the training process of SNN-EP are shown in Table \ref{tab:laplace_table_epoch}.
+It can be seen that the accuracy obtained by DRM-M reaches only $10^{-8}$ for eigenvalues and $10^{-4}$ for eigenfunctions after $25000$ epochs, while our method SNN-EP achieves accuracy below $10^{-12}$ for eigenvalues and nearly $10^{-7}$ for eigenfunctions, only using $100$ to $400$ epochs.